MLAS Logo

 Clinical Experience

 Mr Shoukrey is a Consultant Obstetrician and Gynaecologist at Dorset County Hospital NHS Foundation Trust, a position he has held since 2011.
-He has been practising obstetrics and gynaecology for over 25 years since his qualification and holds a Master’s Degree in Advanced Gynaecological Endoscopy from the University of Surrey.
+He has practiced obstetrics and gynaecology for over 25 years since his qualification and holds a Master’s Degree in Advanced Gynaecological Endoscopy from the University of Surrey.

 Frequently Asked Questions